Ditectrev/Awesome-HTML-Book-HyperText-Markup-Language-HTML/README.md

 ### Basics of Document Object Model (DOM)
 Understanding the Document Object Model (DOM) is fundamental in web development.
 It's a programming interface for HTML and XML documents that defines the logical structure of documents and the way a document is accessed and manipulated.

-What is the DOM?: An explanation of how the DOM represents a web page as a tree-like structure.
+- **What is the DOM?**: An explanation of how the DOM represents a web page as a tree-like structure.
-Interacting with the DOM: An overview of how browsers create the DOM and how it can be manipulated with JavaScript to dynamically change HTML and CSS.
+- **Interacting with the DOM**: An overview of how browsers create the DOM and how it can be manipulated with JavaScript to dynamically change HTML and CSS.

-Exploring the DOM in a Browser
+#### Exploring the DOM in a Browser:

-Instructions on how to inspect the DOM using browser developer tools.
+- Instructions on how to inspect the DOM using browser developer tools.
-Simple exercises to demonstrate the manipulation of the DOM elements.
+- Simple exercises to demonstrate the manipulation of the DOM elements.

 #### Example: Exploring the DOM
 Here's a simple exercise to manipulate the DOM using JavaScript: